| Go

 the high of the previous 4-year cycle and those cycles in Table C that

+did not.
 Column 3 of both tables shows the

 % Advance from the low of the cycle to the high.
 The average %Advance